canibanoglu/tango_with_django_book/chapters/templates_static.rst

 Serving Static Media
 --------------------
-Admittedly, the *Rango* website that we've been building thus far isn't looking too fancy.
-It's plain, there's no styling or anything eye-catching.
-In the real world, people wouldn't give it a second glance.

-One way with which we can spruce up a website is to include other types of media in its webpages such as image content.
-It would also be beneficial to include `Cascading Style Sheets (CSS) <http://en.wikipedia.org/wiki/Cascading_Style_Sheets>`_ and `JavaScript <https://en.wikipedia.org/wiki/JavaScript>`_ to allow us to style webpages and introduce dynamic behaviour within the website.

-These files are known by Django as *static media*, and are served in a slightly different way from webpages.
+Admittedly, the *Rango* website is pretty plain as we have not included any styling or imagery.  `Cascading Style Sheets (CSS) <http://en.wikipedia.org/wiki/Cascading_Style_Sheets>`_, `JavaScript <https://en.wikipedia.org/wiki/JavaScript>`_ and Images are essentially *static media* files which we can include in our webpages to add style and introduce dynamic behaviour.
+These files are served in a slightly different way from webpages (as they are not generated on the fly like our html pages).
 This section shows you how to set up your Django project to serve static media to the client.
 We'll also modify our template to include some example static media.